LESCOs Power Supply Suspension Schedule For Tomorrow - UrduPoint

 LESCO's Power Supply Suspension Schedule For Tomorrow

-Lahore Electric Supply Company (LESCO) has issued power supply suspension schedule for tomorrow (Monday) as the company has to embark upon necessary maintenance and repair work on transmission lines on January 30 (Tuesday)
+Lahore Electric Supply Company (LESCO) has issued power supply suspension schedule for tomorrow (Wednesday) as the company has to embark upon necessary maintenance and repair work on transmission lines

-LAHORE, (UrduPoint / Pakistan Point News - 29th Jan, 2024) Lahore Electric Supply Company (LESCO) has issued power supply suspension schedule for tomorrow (Monday) as the company has to embark upon necessary maintenance and repair work on transmission lines on January 30 (Tuesday).
+LAHORE, (UrduPoint / Pakistan Point News - 30th Jan, 2024) Lahore Electric Supply Company (LESCO) has issued power supply suspension schedule for tomorrow (Wednesday) as the company has to embark upon necessary maintenance and repair work on transmission lines.

-According to the company's spokesman here Monday, the electricity supply would remain suspended from 9 am to 2 pm tomorrow (Tuesday) on the following feeders: Feeders from Ali Judge Grid: Faridabad, Allama Iqbal Town Grid Feeders: Neelam, Sutlej, Muhammad Pura, Feeders from Attabad Grid: Anwar Rashid, Ayesha, Panther Sports, Feeders from Ayesha Grid: Khan Colony, Ghazni, Habib Colony, Basirpur Feeders from Grid: Roheela Road, Batapur Feeders from Grid: Manhala, Laluh, Dayal, Badamibagh Feeders from Grid: Masoom Shah Road, Bhati Grid Feeders from: Kasurpura , Feeders from Kachhari Road, Bhakki Grid: Bhakki, Bhogiwal Feeders from Grid: Bhagatpura, China Scheme 2, Khizrabad, Feeders from Bachiki Grid: F1, 2, Bund Road Feeders from Grid: Fazal Colony, Pedro Road, Sherakot, Rana Town, Bunga Hayat Feeders from Grid: Wandla Jagir, Cantt Grid Feeders from: Officer Colony, MES Power House, Chah Meeran Feeders from Grid: Chah Meeran, Akram Park, Sultanpura, Tajpura, Chinar Bagh Feeders from Grid: Kadial ,Feeders from Chochak Grid: Lakhodir, Sidhe Shah,Chowhang Feeders from Grid: Angora,Khanpur,Chunian Feeders from Grid:Ghazi,Daroghawala Feeders from Grid:Kot Farzand,Defence Grid Feeders from:Akhtar Saeed Medical College,Defence 4,9 , Nishat Colony D, Hale Tower, Defense Phase 5 Feeders from Grid: Guhawa, Lille, Dipalpur Feeders from Grid: Rao Ajmal, DHA Rahbar Feeders from Grid: Edenabad, Allahabad Feeders from Grid Mastwal, Allahabad, Gehlan Hattar, X Air Feeders from Avenue Grid: Hudiara 2, Noorpur, Farooqabad Feeders from Grid: Banduki Down, C3, Fatehgarh Feeders from Grid: Tajpura, Fatehgarh, Mujahidabad, Hyder Qar, Nabipura, PRSS 2, 3, Fort Grid Feeders from: Bazaar Hakimman, Walled City, Garden Town Feeders from Grid: Askari 1, Nawabpura, Ghazi Grid Feeders from: Altaf Colony, Eden Express, Jallo Park, Sadar Bazar 1, GOR Grid Feeders from: Canal Bank, Gulshan Ravi Grid Feeders from: Noonarian, Union Park, Haveli Grid Feeders from: Bahman Shah, Pir Ghani, Sulaimanki, Hujra Grid Feeders from: Zahidpura, Dawood Bandgi, Shah Moqim, ICI Grid Feeders from: Quaid-e-Azam Apparel, Zafarabad, Jandiala Sher Feeders from Khan Grid: Atlantic, Interloop, Kakar Gul, Sher Rabbani, Johar Town Feeders from Grid: K Block Johar Town, Shabir Town, Johar Town 2 Feeders from Grid: Gulshan Rehman, Judicial Colony, KK Dogran Feeders from Grid: Rati Feeders from Tabi, Rahmanabad, KRK Grid: Feeders from KRK, Lathani, ZafarK, Kahnah Grid: Nanghar Sharif, Kahnah City, Malhkoki, Kanganpur Feeders from Grid: PLU, Shamkot, Kasur New Grid Feeders : Shahbaz, Kasoor Old Grid Feeders : ARAMB, KSK Grid Feeders : Huduki, Old Industrial, SF1,2, LDA Avenue Feeders Grid : NESPAK, LEFO Grid Feeders : Ismail Nagar, Satara Colony , Feeders from Lilliani Grid: Feeders from Lilliani Grid: Dada International, Hafeez Tannery, Naqeebabad, Omega, Sadiq Sons, Mandi Ahmedabad Feeders from Grid: Lakho Malkana, Malikpur Feeders from Grid: G8, C3, Manga Mandi Grid Feeders : Industrial 2, Rukh Madhke, Macleod Road Feeders from Grid: Aybak Road, Anarkali, Royal Park, Mochi Grid Feeders from: Fuwara Chowk, Delhi Gate, Model Town Grid Feeders from: Minhaj, Model Town 3, Mohlin Grid Feeders from: Tubewell, Feeders from Adampura, Nankana Grid: Nabipur, Mandiala, Narang Feeders from Grid: Narang City, Meroval, Okara Cantt.
+According to the company's spokesman here Tuesday, the electricity supply would remain suspended from 9 am to 2 pm tomorrow (Wednesday) on the following feeders:

-Feeders from Nizami, Old Kot Lakhpat Grid: Tariq, Feeders from PWR Grid: Dars Road, Patuki Feeders from Grid: Nizampura, Behrwal, Defense View, Punjab Small Industries State Feeders from Grid: Bhai Kot, Hitech, Qadirabad Grid Feeders: Gamber, Lexon Tobacco, Qala Sattar Shah Grid Feeders: Glu, Cordoba Grids Feeders: Fateh Sher Road, Mall Road, Rahat Park, Rahman Park Grid Feeders: Ghalib Market, Renala Grid Feeders: Abdal, Rivaz Garden Grid Feeders: Rewaz Garden, Mahmood Shah, Sant Nagar, Rustom Feeders from Grid: Khaki, Sabzazar Grid Feeders: Jaafria Colony, P Block, Sadar Gogira Feeders from Grid: Akbar, Fatehpur, Sahafi Colony Feeders from Grid: Afzal Park, Asif Town, CTD, Canal Forts, Fisheries, Khyber Colony, Qalandpura, Sahafi Colony 1, Feeders from Saidpur Grid: Gulshan Iqbal, Kashmir, Moon, Jeevan Hana, Nargis, Studio, Sangla Hill Grid.
-Feeders: City 3, S2, Shadman Grid Feeders: Achhra West, Shahadra Grid Feeders: Muslim Park, Shahadra Scarp Grid Feeders: New Javed Park, Shahkot Grid Feeders: H101, S5, Shalamar Grid Feeders: Pakistan Mint, Shalamar 2 Feeders from Grid: Baghbanpura, Muhammad Din Colony, Sharqpur Feeders from Grid: Jalalpur, Shiranwala Feeders from Grid: Dodhi Peer, Sheikhupura Grid Feeders: Stadium, D102, Sheikhupura Industrial Grid Feeders from: Hardev, Waras Shah, Sunnyview Grid Feeders from Davis Road, Go Artai, Township Grid Feeders from Fahad, Bagrian 1, Wilgan Sohail Feeders from Vito, Walton Grid Feeders from Alnoor Town, Model Colony, Wapda Town Feeders from Grid: Green Acre, Wapda Town 4 Feeders from Warburton Grid: C103, Mahwali will be suspended.
-Note: Similarly, the power supply would be suspended from 9 am to 2 pm on feeders of Sadar Gugera, Packages Limited and Packages Mall Consumer Grid Station.
+Feeders: Wahdat Colony, Sheikh Zayed, Attabad Grid Feeders: ITI, Ali Paper, Feeders from Front Steel, Milkpack, New Industrial, Olympia, Tabish Steel, Al Badr, Rachna Industry, Ayesha Grid: Housing Colony, Rahmat Colony, Royal Leather, DHQ Hospital, ASM, Mirage Park, Mujahid Nagar, Sargodha Road , Qaimpura, Feeders from Batapur Grid: Data Park, Ravi Saifan, Iqbal Furnace, Wagah, Badami Bagh Feeders from Grid: New Siddiqpura, Feeders from Bhati Grid: Ibrahim Road, Ahmed Ali Road, Feeders from Bhaki Grid: Kotla, Feeders from Bhogiwal Grid: Ahsan Iftikhar, Gujarpura, Hilal Park, MA Cold, Mahmood Steel, Peer Road, Riaz & Sons, Toqeer Steel, Vasa, Yathrab Colony, Bachiki Grid Feeders: F4, 9, Nankana Road, Bund Road Feeders from Grid: Hyderi Colony, Saidpur, Bunga Hayat Feeders from Grid: Wandla Jagir, Chah Meeran Feeders from Grid: Fazalpura, Amir Road, Vasanpura, Janipura, Sulaiman Park, Chochak Feeders from Grid: Bazida, Chohang Grid Feeders: GR Hajveri, Kot Gujran, Shahpur, Chonian Feeders from Grid: Chonian, Bhaguki, Defense Grid Feeders: Defense 2, 10, Ladhar, Defense Phase 5 Feeders from Grid: haier, Mota Singh, Dipalpur Feeders from Grid: Rao Afzal , Feeders from Allahabad Grid: Noorpur, AK Singh, Tariq Arshad, X Air Avenue Feeders from Grid: Barki 2, Farooqabad Grid Feeders from Banduki Up, Jabran, Palwa, Ghang, Jhamke, C6, Fatehgarh Grid Feeders Feeders from: Cantt, Hafeezpura, Ramgarh, Mughalpura, Shalimar Link Road, Fort Grid: Feeders from Data Park, Gumti, Ahmed Park, Garden Town Grid: D1, 2, Hali Road, New Origa, Shaheen, from Ghazi Grid Feeders: Nishat Colony G, System Limited, Hussain Road, Jahman, Pir Naseer, Soling Road, Gulshan Ravi Grid Feeders: Firdous Colony, Haveli Grid Feeders: Bunga Saleh, Jande Ki, Chak Kamboh, Jahangirabad, Manoor Shaheed, Pir Islam, Hujra Feeders from Grid: Salowal, Rajowal, Peer Hayat, Johar Town 2 Feeders from Grid: Camb, Canal Park, Sparco, Tech Society, Joianwala Power Feeders from: A1, Jubilee Town Feeders from Grid: Bhabtian Chowk, KK Dogran Feeders from Grid: Gajiana, Mian Ali, KRK Feeders from Grid: Handal, Kot Radha Kishan, Shah Inayat, Kahneh Feeders from Grid: Kacha Road, Sharif Park, Kanganpur Feeders from Grid: Siraj Din, Qasor New Grid : RMA, Qasor Old Grid Feeders : Rasulpura, KSK Grid Feeders : Siraj Steel, Lefu Grid Feeders : Kamahan Road, Laliani Grid Feeders : Lakhan K, Premium Aluminium, Saeed Furnace, Scarpe, Mandi Ahmad Feeders from Abad Grid: Haji Chand, Attari, Malikpur Feeders from Grid: B2, F7, McLeod Road Feeders from Grid: Awan Iqbal, Mochi Gate Feeders from Grid: Walled City, Brandruth Road, Mominpura Feeders from Grid: Bhini Road, Kot Abdullah, Turki Road, Nankana Grid Feeders: Darbar Shah Salim, Haseeb Waqqas, City 2, Narang Grid Feeders Gharial, Muslim Park, New Kot Lakhpat Grid Feeders: Shaukat Town, Okara Cantt Grid Feeders: Shah Bor, Okara City 1 Grid Feeders Feeders: Kermanwala, Medina Market, Beas, Abdullah Hospital, Major M Shaheed, Ghaziabad, Okara City 2 Feeders from Grid: Shadipur, Old Kot Lakhpat Feeders from Grid: Amarsadhu, Mast Iqbal, RA Bazar, Model Town 1, Children Hospital, PAF Walton, Old Ferozpur Road, Rasool Park, Liaquatabad, Dera Riaz Shah, Peel, Feeders from PWR Grid: Lathani, Railway Colony, Dharmpura, Mian Mir Colony, Pholangar Grid Feeders from: Army Welfare, Syed Stationary , Asia Feed, Bhagyana Kalan, Bhai Phero 1, Big Bird, Chaudhry Daries, Dewan Farooq, Dynamics, Eid Gah, Gulshan Gulistan, Hakeem, Hala, Jambar, Kot Majhi, Niaz Baig, Novelty, Rakhwala, Ravi, Ravi Imran, Re Moulding, Saharanke, Shabbir, United Autos, Zamir, Zephyr, Zephyr Textiles, Shahpur, Tritics, Sheikhupura Chiniot, Sulaiman Nauman, Cordoba Feeders from Grid: LOS, Queens Road, Raiwan Feeders from Old Grid: Aminpura, Babylonia, Feeders from Kalu Khara, Matta, Raja Jhang, Rao Khanwala, Imperial, Ravi Grid: Shad Bagh Underpass, Feeders from Rinala Grid: Satgarh, Feeders from Rivaz Garden Grid: Qari Road, Neela Gonbad, Feeders from Rustom Grid: Arafat Park, Feeders from Malik Park, Sabzazar Grid: FG Block, Kot Mohammadi, Shah Farid, Sadar Gogira Feeders from Grid: Sahiwal Road, Kaku, Sagian Grid Feeders: Baloch Chowk, Outfall Road, Aziz Din Road, Malat Road, Mughal Park, Sagian Bridge, Siraj Park, Feeders from Saidpur Grid: Sikandar, Gulshan Abbas, Mansoora, Sangla Hill Feeders from Grid: City 1, Shadman Grid Feeders: Shah Jamal, Shahdara Grid Feeders: Shahdara Village, Shahkot Grid Feeders: City Shahkot, Farooq Nagar, S4, Feeders from Shalamar Grid: Wapda Colony, Shalamar Town, Sialkot Road, Feeders from Shamke Grid: Ali Park, Azmat Park, Industrial P, New Muslim International, Qala Kalar, Sher Bengal, Umaz Steel, islam Feeders from Steel, Rachna Town, Sharif Oxygen, UNP, Pakhiala, PCO, SA Garden 1, 2, SF8, Sharqpur Grid: Mandianwala, Mian Sher Muhammad, Ahmadwala, Sahjuwal, Sharqpur, Faizabad, Shiranwala Feeders from Grid: Aziz Road, Canal Park, Sheikhupura Feeders from Grid: Faisalabad Road, Sheikhupura Industrial Grid Feeders from: Nishtar Road, Sunnyview Grid Feeders from Alhamra Art, Ganga Ram, Township Grid Feeders from: M Ali Chowk, Feeders from Dhana Singh, Wilgun Sohail Grid: Industrial, Wan Radha Ram Grid Feeders from: Chochak, E Plot, Farooqabad, Wan, Resham, Hussain Khanwala, Manzoormal, Sahjuwal, Shadab, Patuki Rural, Yusuf Mill, Akram Cotton, Nat.

 Recent Stories